Our daily bread

 1 teaspoon honey

 Mix the dry ingredients: flour, carob, baking soda and salt.
-Add water with liquified honey next, and stir with a welder into a homogeneous mixture.
+Add water with liquefied honey next, and stir with a welder into a homogeneous mixture.
 Then add oil and egg and stir again.
 If you like, knead the dough with your hands, it gives the bread a special taste!

 If you want a vegan version of the bread, add flax seed flour instead of eggs.
 Carob already helps keep the bread from crumbling, and flax seed flour will further hold it together.